ThinkingInTypes/ThinkingInTypes.github.io/Chapters/10_Structural_Typing.md

 For example, you might define an ABC with some default methods for a complex interface, but also define a protocol for a subset of that interface for use in a more generic function.
 Choose structural typing when you want **minimal coupling** and maximum flexibility, especially at boundaries of your system or for "pluggable" functionality.
 Choose nominal typing when you want an **explicit, enforced contract** and possibly to leverage inheritance of code.
-Remember that protocols are most valuable when you are using static type checking; if your project doesn’t use type checks, then a protocol is simply a `abc.ABC` with no abstract methods – it won’t enforce anything by itself at runtime.
+Remember that protocols are most valuable when you are using static type checking; if your project doesn’t use type checks, then a protocol is a `abc.ABC` with no abstract methods – it won’t enforce anything by itself at runtime.
 In such cases, if enforcement is needed, an ABC with abstract methods (or even just documentation) might be better.
 However, even in purely dynamic contexts, many developers find protocols useful as documentation: by reading the Protocol class, you know what an object is expected to do.